Energinet-DataHub/geh-core/source/App/documents/registrations/token-credential.md

 Any where we have access to `IServiceProvider` and need `TokenCredential`, we should use `TokenCredentialProvider` to get access to the registered `TokenCredential`.

 > If we need `TokenCredential` in a places where we haven't got `IServiceProvider` then at least always ensure to use `TokenCredentialFactory.CreateCredential()` to get an instance.
-This ensure we still use the best choice from a security point of view, when running in Azure.
+This ensure we still use the best choice, from a security point of view, when running in Azure.